phillipnicol/SITH/README.md

 See the package documentation for a complete list of dependencies.

-As the package is on CRAN, it can be installed by running `install.packages(SITH)` from the command line.
+The official release is on CRAN, and can be installed by running `install.packages(SITH)` from the command line.

-Alternatively, the package can be installed directly from this repository by first installing `devtools` (run `install.packages(devtools)`) and then running `install_github("phillipnicol/SITH")` from the console.
+The newest version of the package can be installed directly from this repository by first installing `devtools` (run `install.packages(devtools)`) and then running `install_github("phillipnicol/SITH")` from the console.